lohithavelthuri28/Animal-classification/README.md

 4. Bear — 0.19%
 5. Elephant — 0.13%

-🤝 Contributions
+🤝 Contribution

-Feel free to modify, improve, or extend this project.
+Feel free to fork this repo and improve the project.

 📄 License

-This project is for educational purposes.
+This project is for educational and research purposes.